cbragg9/Employee-Template-Engine/README.md

 ## Latest Commit
+-Added inquirer validate functions to check name is non-empty string and ID is non-empty integer

+## Previous Commits
 -Added CSS to templates to style employee cards

-## Previous Commits
 -Added Inquirer Prompts
 -Created function to handle response
 -Created new employee instance conditional on response